For individuals and couples who feel stuck and don't want to spend another year circling the same thing.

 You're doing the work.
 But nothing's actually shifting.
 At some point, it's not about trying harder — it's about changing the format.

-Focused, structured work in one block.
+Focused, structured work without constantly stopping and restarting.
 We pick the thing that's keeping you stuck and stay with it until something actually shifts.
-No stopping and starting.
 No losing momentum between sessions.

 Stop measuring progress in weeks.